Hiswe/hiswe.github.io/source/_posts/02-vector-creation-basics.md

 You can check it every time you want.
 Be curious :P

-### Informations / Keyboards modificators help
+### Information / Keyboards modifications help

 {% split Illustrator | Affinity Designer %}
-- At the bottom, there is differents informations about the zoom level, which artboard are you working on and the current tool used.
+- At the bottom, there is different information about the zoom level, which artboard are you working on and the current tool used.
-- When you use *modificator keys* (see [Toolbar](/#toolbar)) the current tool will change to reflect what you are going to do
+- When you use __modification keys__ (see [Toolbar](/#toolbar)) the current tool will change to reflect what you are going to do
 ---
 - Every time a small description of what and how you can achieve with the tool you have selected.
-- They also list all the *modificator keys* you can use, and how they will change the behaviour of the current tool.
+- They also list all the __modification keys__ you can use, and how they will change the behavior of the current tool.
 {% endsplit %}

 ## Moving